 Migraine attacks may be triggered by any of the following:

 Migraines can also be triggered by certain foods.
 Most common are:

 True migraine headaches are not a result of a brain tumor or other serious medical problem.
-Only a health care provider who specializes in headaches can determine if your symptoms are due to a migraine or other condition.
+Only a health care provider can determine if your symptoms are due to a migraine disorder or other condition.